KingHammer883/26.Doctor/README.md

 The main function displays a greeting, displays a prompt, and waits for user input.
 The following is pseudocode for the main loop:

-	output a greeting to the patient
+	Output a greeting to the patient
-	While True
+	While True:
 		prompt for and input a string from the patient if the string equals "QUIT"
 			output a sign-off message to the patient